lore-blog/lore-blog.github.io/_posts/2019-10-11-digital-marketing2.md

 ![digital-marketing-2](/assets/images/articles/dm2-image1.jpg){:class="img-center"}

 That is, you need to drive **awareness** with consistent posting on a medium such as Instagram, Facebook, and Twitter.
 Then, generate **interest** for your product with paid advertisements placed on the right platforms and showcased to the right audience (e.g., consumer products on e-commerce websites and hotels on travel booking websites).
 Create communication that can address the reason for purchase and build a **connect** with the viewer (e.g., convince the client why they need your insurance for a newly purchased car) so that they can confidently move forward.
-Lastly, drive action by incentivizing the potential customer – offer direct call to **action** options such as ‘Book Now’, directions to shopping card, or even spot deals, discounts and offers that can accelerate decision making.
+Lastly, drive  **action** by incentivizing the potential customer – offer direct call to action options such as ‘Book Now’, directions to shopping cart, or even spot deals, discounts and offers that can accelerate decision making.

 ![digital-marketing-2](/assets/images/articles/dm2-image2.jpg){:class="img-center"}
 <span>Photo by [kaboompics.com](https://www.pexels.com/@kaboompics?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels){:target="\_blank"} from [Pexels](https://www.pexels.com){:target="\_blank"}</span>{:class="text-center d-block"}